ucla/lti-media-resources/README.md

 7. Choose the latest revision for the task defintion

 The Service will now have the latest image of the app.
 The previous task will need to be stopped.

+### Deploying to Different Environments

+There are AWS ECS enviroments for PROD, STAGE, and TEST.

+Use the deploy script `./deploy.sh --id=<AWS_ACCOUNT_ID> --env=<PROD|STAGE|TEST>` to push the latest image to the respective environment.

+NOTE: the DB_URL field in the .env must be commented out.